July 08, 2019 14 min read

 Certain digestive issues may not only alter the gut lining, but new ones can develop from a gut lining injury.
 Collagen, a structural protein, has been found to support the intestinal lining, preserving its structure and preventing breakdown, a study on collagen peptides finds.
 Furthermore, a study on collagen synthesis showcased the vital role of collagen in repairing the fibrosis of the gastrointestinal tract - which is one of the crucial factors in IBS management.

 Furthermore, a study focused on IBS diagnosis and management suggests that the gastrointestinal flora may undergo both qualitative and quantitative changes in cases of IBS.
-The most common issue that IBS may trigger when it comes to gastrointestinal flora is a decrease in the level of the good bacteria, which are essential for our well-being.
+The most common issue that IBS may trigger when it comes to gastrointestinal flora is a decrease in the level of good bacteria, which are essential for our well-being.
 According to Medical Express, the good bacteria in our gut are responsible for a balanced immune system.

 However, not all bacteria are welcome in our gut, as many of them can compromise the health of the digestive system and attack the gut lining.
 Escherichia coli is a pathogenic bacteria belonging to the group of unwanted bacteria in the gut, which may cause inflammation of the gut lining.
 Collagen was shown to have anti-adhesion activity against this enteric bacteria, once again having a prevalent role in gut lining protection, which is crucial when dealing with different types of digestive issues, including IBS.

 As far as the FODMAP diet is concerned, it is considered to be a rather restrictive regime, representing a great change in the life of the affected individual.
-Just as any other restrictive diet, the FODMAP diet may cause some adverse reactions, as it requires time for the body to adapt.
+Just as with any other restrictive diet, the FODMAP diet may cause some adverse reactions, as it requires time for the body to adapt.
 Your digestive tract will love the changes - but you may not be prepared to limit or give up your beloved food packed with FODMAPs.
 If you’re having trouble adjusting to all these nutritional changes, fat-free Hydrolyzed Collagen supplement is here to save the day, as collagen is a rather effective appetite suppressant, proven to prolong the feeling of fullness.

 While on a FODMAP diet, studying the list of ingredients will certainly become a habit you should welcome with open hands.
 Sometimes it may seem that certain supplements offer similar formulas and effects, when, in reality, their structure differs greatly.